upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

     Here we can see that the new `app.c533aa25.js` file simply adds an exception for `<a>` tags and the `href` attribute, allowing for hyperlinking.

+## Making the CYOA more mobile-friendly
+A lot of people who use Interactive CYOAs are mobile users, and so it would benefit creators to make their ICYOAs as mobile-friendly as possible.
+Luckily, the ICC does this well for the most part, but there are still a few issues that might arise.

+You can see how to preemptively fix a lot of common mobile issues [here][mob].

+[mob]: /appendix/troubleshooting/#im-having-issues-with-the-point-bar-on-mobile

 ## Using Git
 What is Git?
 Git is a **version control system** (VCS).
 It is a program that